Future Earnings Expectations Continue To Trend Down For Roku

 (Daily chart for Roku with S&P 500 relative performance represented by the solid purple line.
 Roku's 50 and 200 day moving average shown in green and red, respectively.
 The chart shows Roku's relative stock weakness starting in December 2019 despite new highs being made by the broader averages.)

 It has been a tough week for Roku (NASDAQ:ROKU) as its shares were cut by 20% in the past five trading days.
 Of course, ROKU's decline may have been largely influenced by the recent global stock market correction.
-For context, the broader S&P 500 (SP500) dropped by roughly 10% during the same period.
+For context, the broader S&P 500 (SP500) (NYSEARCA:SPY) dropped by roughly 10% during the same period.
 However, when examining ROKU's trading pattern during the past four months, a clear divergence between Roku's stock movement and the broader S&P 500 can be seen.
 Since the release of Roku's Q3 2019 earnings in early November of last year, its shares have traded much weaker relative to US equity indexes.
 This price action disconnect may be an indication some longer term investors are reassessing Roku's earnings prospects in the coming years.

 Fourth Quarter 2019 Earnings